lorikayman/RebisTheory/src/lib/rebis_theory.md

 We will appeal to irish mythology specifically, due to its later relevance in the context of Almire.
 Here, we are concerned with the story of Balor - a one-eyed giant, a king of Fomorians, - malevolent civilization from the Irish Underworld.
 Fomorians embody forces of chaos and destruction and are at war with pantheon of deities named Tuatha De Danann.

-What is important here, is that across the myths, Fomorians were ones ruling over Ireland up to a mythological Battle of Mag Tuired.
-This can metaphorically be applied to the Wildwoods, but this is a speculation.
+What is important here, is that across the myths, Fomorians were ones ruling over Ireland up to a mythological Battle of Mag Tuired until their defeat.

 The other argument is related to the single eye symbolism.
 As titans are depicted as cyclops, and possessing a single eye of an helm, a connection to the eye of Balor could be made here.
 Balor's eye symbolizes evil and destructive power, conveniently similar to the dread seal, named here as the evil eye.